Updated August 22, 2023

 |VLOOKUP can only be used for looking up values from Left to Right.

-|VLOOKUP only can lookup through vertical lines, i.e. columns and not through rows.
+|VLOOKUP only can lookup through vertical lines, i.e., columns, and not through rows.

 |INDEX MATCH does not possess any limit of size or length for matching values.

-|INDEX MATCH is hard to understand as well as remember due to its complex nature that combines two functions/formulae.
+|INDEX MATCH is hard to understand and remember due to its complex nature that combines two functions/formulae.

-|VLOOKUP is not as fast as the INDEX MATCH when we are dealing with large data sets.
+|VLOOKUP is not as fast as the INDEX MATCH when dealing with large data sets.